shimoura/human-multi-area-model/README.md

 `./out/<network_hash>/<simulation_hash>/<analysis_hash>/plots/`

 Other figures shown in [1] can be manually plotted using the scripts in `./src/` named as "figure_*".
 These figures are stored at `./figures/`.
-For instance, after running the ground and best-fit state experiments, from the main directory you can plot figures 4 and 6 presented [1] by running the script:
+For instance, after running the ground and best-fit state experiments, from the main directory you can plot figures 4 and 6 presented in [1] by running the script:

 ```
 python src/figure_spike_statistics.py